Daniel Flood

-Daniel John Flood (November 26, 1903 – May 28, 1994) was an American attorney and politician, a flamboyant and long-serving Democratic United States Representative from Pennsylvania.
-First elected to the US House in 1944, he served continuously from 1955 to 1980.
-Flood was credited with leading the effort to help the Wilkes-Barre area recover after the 1972 effects of the Agnes Flood.
+Daniel John Flood (November 26, 1903 – May 28, 1994) was an American attorney and politician who served as the U.S. representative for Pennsylvania's 11th congressional district for 15 nonconsecutive terms.
+A Democrat, he was first elected in 1944 and served continuously from 1955 to 1980.
+Flood was credited with leading the effort to help the Wilkes-Barre area recover from the effects of the 1972 Agnes Flood.

 A trial on bribery charges that Flood had accepted more than $50,000 in payoffs ended with a hung jury.

-A retrial, was repeatedly delayed because of treatment for several ailments, federal prosecutors suggested that treatments were being postponed as a stalling measure.

-In February 1980, Flood pleaded guilty to a single count of payoffs, and placed on probation for one year.
+A retrial was repeatedly delayed because of treatment for several ailments; federal prosecutors suggested that the treatments were being postponed as a stalling measure.
+In 1980, he resigned from Congress before pleading guilty to a single count of payoffs, for which he was sentenced to one year of probation.

-He was censured for bribery in 1980 and resigned from the House.

 Early life and career

 Flood was born into an ethnic Irish family in Hazleton in Northeastern Pennsylvania, the son of Sarah (McCarthy) and Patrick Flood.
 He attended the public schools of Wilkes-Barre, Pennsylvania, and St. Augustine, Florida.
 He graduated from Syracuse University in 1924.
 He attended Harvard Law School and was graduated from Dickinson School of Law in Carlisle in 1929.

 He was admitted to the bar in 1930 and opened a practice in Wilkes-Barre.
 He was an attorney for the federal Home Owners' Loan Corporation in 1934 and 1935, during the Great Depression.
 He joined the Democratic Party, inspired by President Franklin D. Roosevelt.

 Flood studied acting in his early school days, a skill he fancied and often used while serving as a member of Congress.
 Flood sported a signature waxed moustache from that time throughout his career, and had a penchant for wearing white suits.
 His flamboyant style, dress and speech were often compared to that of a Shakespearean actor.
 He persuaded his friend James Karen to begin his acting career, recruiting him into a production at the Little Theatre of Wilkes-Barre.
 He met his wife Catherine Swank when they were both cast in a production at the same theatre.